Part # 1: The Beginning

 I incorporated our freight company in July 1984, although, my involvement in international freight forwarding started when I immigrated to the USA from France in early 1981 at the age of 24.
 I was employed by a freight forwarder that handled wearing apparel and was based near Los Angeles International Airport.

 My warehousing tasks were to re-organize incoming shipments of clothing, receiving, manifesting, warehousing, inventory — in a nutshell, the ins & outs of the warehousing business prior to bar codes & automated systems.
-My family background was in textile manufacturing & I grew up in that environment, earning my bred working on & off for my father.
+My family background was in textile manufacturing & I grew up in that environment, earning my keep working on & off for my father.
 Working early in life gave me value & knowledge carrying me through my work life.

 However, my skills were better served in sales & I was sent to New York to train for several weeks with our agent to develop my international freight forwarding skills.
 Back in Los Angeles, my functions with French & US importers were used as a French sales liaison.